-The law requires employers to ensure an adequate supply of fresh air in the workplace and this has not changed during the pandemic.
+The law says employers must make sure there is an adequate supply of fresh air in the workplace.
+This has not changed during the pandemic.

-Good ventilation, along with keeping your workplace clean and frequent handwashing, can help reduce the risk of spreading coronavirus (COVID-19).
+Good ventilation, as well as keeping the workplace clean and washing hands frequently, can help reduce the risk of spreading coronavirus (COVID-19).

 Why ventilation is important

-Good ventilation reduces the concentration of the virus in the air and therefore reduces the risks from airborne transmission.
+Good ventilation reduces the concentration of the virus in the air.
+This reduces the risks from airborne transmission.

-Airborne transmission can happen when people breathe in small particles (aerosols) in the air after someone with the virus has occupied an enclosed area.
+Airborne transmission can happen when people breathe in small particles (aerosols) in the air after someone with the virus has been in an enclosed area.

-Ventilation will not stop transmission caused by touching surfaces or by being close to someone sneezing or coughing.
+Ventilation will not stop transmission caused by touching surfaces or people being close to each other.

-You should consider ventilation alongside the control measures required to reduce the risk of transmission as part of working safely.
+You should consider ventilation alongside the control measures needed to reduce the risk of transmission as part of working safely.

 Questions to ask your workers on ventilation and air conditioning

-- How do we provide fresh air (ventilation) to our workplace?
+- How do we bring fresh air (ventilation) into our workplace?

-- Think about natural ventilation through windows, doors and vents that can be fully or partially opened
+- Think about natural ventilation through windows, doors and vents you can open fully or partially

-- Think about how we use mechanical ventilation using fans and ducts to bring in fresh air from outside
+- Think about how we use mechanical ventilation (fans and ducts) to bring fresh air in from outside

 - How can we improve ventilation?